jtakayama/makahiki/install/redhat_readme.txt

 You should still be in the makahiki virtual environment.

 Switch to the makahiki directory:

 % cd ~/makahiki

+Check that the pg_config library's location is part of the PATH.
+This is needed to compile psycopg2:

+% which pg_config
+/usr/pgsql-9.1/bin/pg_config

 Run the script with the options specified for your operating system: